 In total 16 planning scenarios were created, such that solutions accounted for all possible combinations of risk categories within each hierarchical level (Table S1).
 We then compared these risk-based solutions to those produced with a null scenario that adopted the traditional area-minimizing approach to optimization without considering risk27.
 Because our scenarios aimed to build upon the current protected area portfolio globally, we incorporated current protected areas into our solutions.
 For each scenario we set species-based targets based on percentages of suitable habitat.
 Specifically, we obtained suitable habitat maps, and set target percentages for each species, from 100% for species with less than 1,000 km2 of suitable habitat to 10% for those with greater than 250,000 km2 of suitable habitat, and linearly interpolated on a log-linear scale between these thresholds.

 Surprisingly, scenarios that incorporated combinations of the three risk categories increased the priority area by only 1.6% on average (0.08 – 2.52%) compared to the null scenario for protecting species’ suitable habitat.
-Thus, accounting for risks cost relatively little compared to the potential gains from selecting a more resilient conservation network (Figure 1).
-When only looking at scenarios that included one risk factor, climate change risk forces the greatest increase in global protected area, compared to scenarios only including governance and/or climate extreme risks (Table S1).
+Thus, accounting for risks costs relatively little compared to the potential gains from selecting a more resilient conservation network (Figure 1).
+When only looking at scenarios that included one risk factor, climate change risk based on climate velocity required the greatest increase in global protected area, compared to scenarios only including governance and/or climate extreme risks (Table S1).

 We found that protected areas identified across scenarios overlapped spatially, with the same 11.5 million km2 (7.8% of global land area) being prioritized for expansion of the current protected area system in at least eleven scenarios and 8.5 million km2 (5.8% of global land area) in all fifteen risk scenarios (Figure 2).
 These “no regrets” areas provide examples of places that should be immediate priorities for international agencies aiming to maximize the resilience of protected area networks, as they are robust to assumptions about the relative importance of risk factors.
 Example countries that have contiguous areas of high overlap among different scenarios are Canada, Kenya and Peru (Figure S4).
-There is considerable overlap among the priorities across scenarios within Conservation International’s global biodiversity hotspots28, but many high overlap areas lie either outside these hotspots (53.3%) or occur within small portions of the biodiversity hotspots, likely because these areas are important to protect regardless of future risk (Figure S5).
+There was considerable overlap among the priorities across scenarios within Conservation International’s global biodiversity hotspots28, but many high overlap areas lie either outside of (53.3%) or in small areas within hotspots (Figure S5).

-We also found variation in the locations of priorities for protection when risks were introduced (Figure 3; Table S2).
-These differences were driven largely by the risk of weak governance (Figure S6).
-Countries with relatively high governance scores had will need to protect more landgreater area requiring protection under risk scenarios relative to the null scenario, especially when species were wider ranging and when neighboring countries had low governance scores.
-Thus, risk is connected across jurisdictions, where planning scenarios favor protection of species in nearby countries with low governance risk (i.e., high governance scores).
+Incorporating risks into our analysis shifted the locations identified as high priority for protection (Figure 3; Table S2), with differences largest for the risk of weak governance (Figure S6).
+Compared to null scenarios, those considering risk required protection of greater land area, even for countries with relatively effective governance This was especially true to protect wide-ranging species and when neighboring countries had weakgovernance.
+In this way, the consequences of risk can span jurisdictions.
 For example, many vertebrate species ranges span northeastern Russia and Finland, with one of the most iconic being caribou (Rangifer tarandus), which has an IUCN conservation status of vulnerable.
 Because Russia suffers from low scores for ‘voice and accountability, rule of law, and control of corruption’ (Table S3), whereas Finland has relatively high governance scores, the scenarios including governance pressures led to a selection of 36.4% of Finland’s land area compared to the null scenario with 16.2% (Figure 4).